 Everyone’s treatment step is different because what you use depends on your skin concerns.
 Treatment products come in several forms:

 - Masks are great for those who are lowmaintenance.
 Most treatment masks only need to be applied once a week, so there is no need to take anymore time out of your busy day.
+Learn how to make your own masks!

 - Serums tend to be the most effective at treating skin concerns because they have a thin consistency.
 This kind of formula guarantees that the product penetrates the pores and work better than topical treatments.